 At minimum, all communities and tribes affected by flooding related to how the levee is analyzed and mapped will have the opportunity to have a participating member on the LLPT.
-If a community or tribe does not own or operate the levee in question, levee owners/operators will also have an opportunity to participate.
+If a community or me coes rot gymproperate the leven fuestion level comportation opportunity to participate.
+Ut the level opportunity to participate.